-- The rate of reported child abuse/neglect per 1,000 children increased by 15.2 percent from FY09 but had fallen 8.5 percent from FY01.
-The cause of this overall decline from FY01 could indicate the effectiveness of prevention programs, the result of family members returning to the home of record during the service member's deployment, the ongoing impact of deployment of military personnel to Operation Enduring Freedom and Operation Iraqi Freedom, or some combination of these factors. - The rate of suspected child abuse and neglect incidents that met FAP criteria per 1,000 children increased from 4.8 in FY09 to 5.7 in FY10 but still had fallen 17 percent since FY01.
-Although this represents a sharp increase in FY10, the rate of substantiation is 81% lower than in FY04 when FAP experienced its highest rates since 2001. - The increases in FY10 reports and incidents that met FAP criteria are primarily child neglect and emotional abuse.
+• Reports of suspected child abuse and/or neglect to the FAP increased less than 1 percent from FY10 and reflect a decrease of 5 percent from FY01.
+The rate of reported child abuse/neglect per 1,000 children remained stable at 12.9 percent, but indicates a decrease of 8.5 percent from FY01.
+The cause of this overall decline from FY01 could indicate the effectiveness of prevention programs, the result of family members returning to the home of record during the service member's deployment, the ongoing impact of deployment cycles on military families, or some combination of these factors.

+- The number of incidents of child abuse/neglect that met FAP criteria increased 2.6 percent from FY10, but reflect a decrease of 10 percent since FY01.
+The rate of incidents that met FAP criteria per 1,000 children increased by 1.7 from FY10, but is down by 15 percent from FY01. - The slight increase in FY11 reports and incidents that met FAP criteria are evenly divided between child neglect and child physical abuse.
 There are several possible explanations for these increases.
-First, they may reflect the cumulative effects of eight years of high rates of deployment on military families' capacity to sustain coping strategies that are successful for shorter terms of deployment.
+First, they may reflect the cumulative effects of nine years of high rates of deployment cycles on military families' capacity to sustain coping strategies.
 Or the increase in incidents that met FAP criteria may reflect the impact of rolling out the new FAP incident determination algorithm across more installations.
-Allegations of child neglect and emotional abuse incidents that may have been diverted from FAP or unsubstantiated using previous criteria are now classified as meeting FAP criteria. - There were 29 child abuse-related fatalities reported to FAP in FY10.
-Four victims and seven abusers were previously known to the FAP.
-In the child fatality reports 65 percent of the alleged abusers were male and 76 percent were active duty. - In FY10, the percentage of active duty alleged abusers in incidents that met FAP criteria has remained relatively stable at 50.6 percent of all alleged abusers.
+Allegations of child abuse and neglect incidents that may have been diverted from FAP or unsubstantiated using previous criteria are now classified as meeting FAP criteria. - There were 33 child abuse-related fatalities reported to FAP in FY11.
+Ten victims and twelve abusers were previously known to the FAP.
+In the child fatality reports 55 percent of the alleged abusers were male and 61 percent were active duty. - In FY11, the percentage of active duty alleged abusers in incidents that met FAP criteria has remained relatively stable at 54 percent of all alleged abusers.
 The largest cluster is in the E4-6 pay grades.
-This cluster comprises 69.1 percent of all active duty alleged abusers.
-Within the E-4-6 cluster, E4-5 pay grades account for the majority, 53.8 percent of all active duty alleged abusers. - In FY10, 52.1 percent of the alleged abusers in incidents that met FAP criteria were male.
+This cluster comprises 69.7 percent of all active duty alleged abusers.
+Within the E4-6 cluster, E4-5 pay grades account for the majority, 56.7 percent, of all active duty alleged abusers. - In FY11, 53.8 percent of the alleged abusers in incidents that met FAP criteria were male.
 This ratio of male to female alleged abusers in incidents that met FAP criteria has remained relatively consistent since FY01.

-PREPARED BY: Ms. Mary E. Campise, Family Advocacy Program, (703) 602-5001
+PREPARED BY: Ms. Mary E. Campise, Family Advocacy Program, 571-372-5346